Is it Safe to Hitchhike in Vanuatu?

 What's the best way to hitchhike in Vanuatu?

 Stand in a visible spot along the road, smile, and give a friendly wave or thumbs up.
-It's helpful to have your destination written down or know some basic Bislama phrases.
+It's helpful to have your destination written down or to know some basic Bislama phrases.
 Being polite and patient will go a long way.

 Which islands in Vanuatu are best for hitchhiking?